abisummers/abisummers.github.io/src/content/guide/taking-the-metro.md

 There are three fully automated lines, the line 1, 4 and 14 - because there's no driver you can actually see out of the windows at the front and back which I think it pretty cool.

+### Favourite lines

+I can say something positive about pretty much every line, and I have been on every line.

+Line 6 is a fun line to take, because it's mostly overground.
+Between Bir Hakeim and \*\* you get a cool view of the Eiffel Tower.
+Line 6 is also known because of all of the cool street art that you can see (mostly on the east part of the line)

 ### Get in contact